 An increasing number of poorly water-soluble drugs are being identified as potential therapeutic agents.
 In fact, about 40% of new chemical entities currently being discovered are poorly water-soluble.
 The solubility of any drug can be categorized as given in table 2.
 The drugs which are practically insoluble in water hence show poor bioavailability.
-Such be solubilized by drugs can techniques, which is useful for enhancement of solubility of poorly water soluble drug and hence, its bioavailability.
+Such can be solubilized by various drugs techniques, which is useful for the enhancement of solubility of poorly water soluble drug and hence, its bioavailability.

+rabio in contability promo or the drug

-Sr. Descriptive phrase Approximate quantities of solvent by volume for No. (Category) one part of solute by weight 1.
-Very soluble 1 in 1 part of solvent 2.
-Freely soluble 1 in 10 parts of solvent 3.
-Soluble 1 in 30 parts of solvent 4.
-Sparingly soluble 1 in 100 parts of solvent 5.
-Slightly soluble 1 in 1000 parts of solvent 6.
-Very slightly soluble 1 in 10,000 parts of solvent 7.
+Descriptive phrase Approximate quantities of solvent by volume for one part of solute by weight

+(Calegory) one part of solute by weight

+Very soluble 1 in 1 part of solvent

+Freely soluble 1 in 10 parts of solvent

+Soluble 1 in 30 parts of solvent

+Sparingly soluble 1 in 100 parts of solvent

+Slightly soluble 1 in 1000 parts of solvent

+Very slightly soluble 1 in 10,000 parts of solvent

 Practically insoluble 1 in >10,000 parts of solvent

+Descriptive phrase (Category) Very soluble Freely soluble Soluble Sparingly soluble Slightly soluble Very slightly soluble